Upcoming Webinar: Nov 10, 2014

 The Health Data Consortium is a public-private partnership working to foster the availability and innovative use of open health data to improve health and healthcare.

-Our mission is to liberate health data to ignite innovation and foster collaboration amongst health data users and stakeholders for the benefit of everyone.
-We will promote responsible health data use and hasten the movement through advocacy, education, and targeted "catalyst" programs.
+Our mission is to liberate health data to ignite innovation; promote collaboration among health data users and stakeholders; encourage responsible health data use; and hasten the movement through advocacy, education, and targeted "catalyst" programs.

 Connect With Us